Creates a lightweight cograph_network object from various network inputs.

 Use getter functions for programmatic access:

-get_nodes, get_edges, get_labels
+get_nodes, get_edges, get_labels,

 Use setter functions to modify: